Join the Club!

 Canada

-We are currently meeting the 1st and 3rd Tuesday of the Month.
-Meeting locations vary.
+We are currently meeting on the 1st and 3rd Tuesdays of each Month.

 What's Going On?